Northeast Rural Property Buying Guide

 Unlike borrowing for a home in the city or the suburbs, there’s no one-size-fits-all approach for financing rural property.

 “It’s helpful to talk with a Country Living mortgage specialist upfront because mortgage terms for a lot or rural home may differ from a home in a cul-de-sac neighborhood.
-Involving us early will help set the expectations throughout the purchase process,” says Patrick Coates, a Country Living Loans mortgage specialist covering the Southern Tier and Finger Lakes Region.
+Involving us early will help set the expectations throughout the purchase process,” says Wes Kujawa, a Country Living Loans mortgage specialist serving Northern New York.

 “Country home loans are not as black and white,” he says.
 “Country homes, farms and land with unique features fall into the gray area, and at Farm Credit East, those types of properties are our specialty.”